Tullingemarcus/Discord_Bot/README.md

 ## Key Features
 - Join & Leave the channel
 - Play music on demand
-- Chech the weather status (Mainly in Tullinge)
+- Chech the weather status (The preset is Tullinge)
 - Text to speech
 - Start an alarm or timer
 - Check statistics in Counter-strike: Global offensive